WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Potential Projects that are dependent on various factors

-### Quantum Computing in Bioinformatics - Research - Data Science, Software Engineering
+### Quantum Computing in Bioinformatics - Research - Data Analytics, Software Engineering

 This project is looking to create foundational knowledge of quantum computing in bioinformatics.
 For more details see [Quantum Computing in Bioinformatics project](students-quantum).